11ume/kable/docs/getting_started.md

 ***Note:** If everything is working normally, correctly and redundant, the second and the third scenarios going to be the most probable and fastest.*

-*Kable is really fast, can get a serie of node registres in a little fraction of seconds, less than **50000 nanoseconds***
+*Kable extremely fast, can get a serie of node registres in a little fraction of second, less than **±50000 nanoseconds***.

 <br>